Borjis131/docker-open5gs/README.md

 ## Configure it

-All the images (except `webui`) depend on the `base-open5gs` image to be built, after that each image is indepent.
+All the images (except `webui`) depend on the `base-open5gs` image to be built, after that each image is independent.

 First, update the `.env` and `docker-bake.hcl` files with the desired values to use.